DavidArno/Arnolyzer/Arnolyzer.Analyzers/Documentation/AA1102InterfacePropertiesShouldBeRead_OnlyAnalyzer.md

-# Class Properties Must Be Publicly Read-Only
+# Interface Properties Should Be Read-Only
-**Report code: AA1103-ClassPropertiesMustBePubliclyReadOnly**
+**Report code: AA1102-InterfacePropertiesShouldBeReadOnly**

 ## Summary
 <table>
 <tr>
   <td><strong>Description</strong></td>
-  <td>Public classes should not provide publicly accessible setters for properties</td>
+  <td>To provide encapsulation, properties should only make getters publicly available, so interfaces should not define setters for properties.</td>
 </tr>
 <tr>
   <td><strong>Category</strong></td>